Tupelo, Mississippi: Media

 The local daily newspaper is the Northeast Mississippi Daily Journal.
 Tupelo is also served by the weekly Lee County Courier.

-Tupelo is home to three television stations serving the 133rd-ranked designated market area among 210 markets nationwide as determined by Nielsen Media Research: WTVA (9), an NBC and ABC affiliate; and WLOV (27), a Fox affiliate.
+Tupelo is home to three television stations serving the 133rd-ranked designated market area among 210 markets nationwide as determined by Nielsen Media Research: WTVA (9), an NBC and ABC affiliate; and WLOV (27), a CW affiliate.
 Both stations are located on Beech Springs Road and were controlled by Frank K. Spain until his death on April 25, 2006.

 The Christian fundamentalist American Family Association is located in Tupelo, and operates the national American Family Radio network and the OneNewsNow news service.